Eli Lilly and Company (LLY) Stock: What the Analysts are Saying

 LLY) stock’s latest price update

-The stock price of Eli Lilly and Company (NYSE: LLY) has dropped by -0.64 compared to previous close of 374.73.
-Despite this, the company has seen a gain of 1.46% in its stock price over the last five trading days.
+Eli Lilly and Company (NYSE: LLY)’s stock price has soared by 1.17 in relation to previous closing price of 370.47.
+Nevertheless, the company has seen a loss of -0.09% in its stock price over the last five trading days.
 The Wall Street Journal reported on 03/08/23 that Eli Lilly Drug Fails to Prevent Alzheimer’s in Study

 LLY’s Market Performance

-LLY’s stock has risen by 1.46% in the past week, with a monthly rise of 12.99% and a quarterly rise of 2.97%.
-The volatility ratio for the week is 1.53% while the volatility levels for the last 30 days are 1.79% for Eli Lilly and Company The simple moving average for the last 20 days is 6.82% for LLY’s stock, with a simple moving average of 10.40% for the last 200 days.
+Eli Lilly and Company (LLY) has experienced a -0.09% fall in stock performance for the past week, with a 13.21% rise in the past month, and a 6.76% rise in the past quarter.
+The volatility ratio for the week is 1.26%, and the volatility levels for the past 30 days are at 1.72% for LLY.
+The simple moving average for the past 20 days is 5.72% for LLY’s stock, with a 10.89% simple moving average for the past 200 days.

 Analysts’ Opinion of LLY